 Note: You must undergo a fresh stimulated IVF or donor egg cycle first, in order to have embryos to freeze.

 Unlike a fresh stimulated IVF cycle, an FET cycle requires very little testing in advance.
 You need to have current (within the last year) infectious disease bloodwork.
 Additionally, if you are returning after a delivery or certain types of gynecological surgery, your physician may require an updated mock embryo transfer (MET) and a hysterosalpingogram (HSG), if indicated.
 You can easily complete this testing once the cycle start dates have been established and you have started on the cycle/month of oral contraceptives (birth control pills).
-You and your partner will need to update your informed consents for FET cycles every 6 months.
+You and your partner will need to update your informed consents each FET cycle.
 Both partners must sign.

 When you decide to begin a frozen cycle, please contact our office and let us know.
 We will then review your records to ensure your pre-screening is up to date.
 If necessary, we will order any repeat screening tests.
 If appreciable time has passed since you last consulted with your physician, we will schedule a follow-up visit with your physician.